Taghi Akbari: Career

 Akbari was a member of Iran Davis Cup team from 1958 to 1975, where he was captain since 1974.
 He appeared at 15 Davis Cup campaigns for Iran, which is a national record.
 His 17 singles wins is also an Iranian Davis Cup record, that was equaled by Anoosha Shahgholi in 2011.
 He also won three doubles rubbers during his career.

-In 1962 he was a qurter finalkist at the Lebanon International Championships.
+In 1962 he was a quarter-finalist at the Lebanon International Championships.
 His only career singles title win came at the Lebanese National Championships held in Brummana, Lebanon in 1965.
-In 1966 he reached the quarter finals of the Philippines Championships.
+In 1966 he reached the quarter-finals of the Philippines Championships.

 He won a bronze medal in the men's singles event at the 1966 Asian Games and a silver medal at the 1974 Asian Games, where he lost in the gold medal playoff to Toshiro Sakai.
-In 1966 he was a semi finalist at the Iranian International Championships in Tehran where he lost to Bob Hewitt.
+In 1966 he was a semi-finalist at the Iranian International Championships in Tehran, where he lost to Bob Hewitt.